 Garden of the Gods Park is an iconic and free park filled with accessible trails and a breathtaking view of Pikes Peak.
 Snap photos of the giant red rocks and the wildlife that will cross your path.
 In addition to all the trails, you can also take the scenic drive around the park, roll your windows down and enjoy the fresh Colorado air.

-Red Rocks Canyon Open Space isn’t far from the popular Garden of the Gods Park and offers some of the same stunning scenery and rock formations.
+Red Rocks Canyon Open Space isn’t far from Garden of the Gods Park, and offers some of the same stunning scenery and rock formations.
 Varied terrain offers a variety of trails while enjoying 240-million-year-old geology.
-Dogs, bicycles and horses are allowed on most trails.
+An off-leash dog park awards the opportunity for you and your four-legged friend to explore together.
+Dogs, mountain bikes and horses are allowed on most trails.

 North Cheyenne Cañon is listed on the National Register of Historic Places and totals 148 acres.
 Head to one of the two visitor centers inside the Canon for a little history or a few recreation suggestions.
+The views out the car window are reason enough to explore this park, and the gorgeous trails are an added bonus.
 Easy and popular hikes include Mount Cutler and Silver Cascade Falls trails.

 The photo-worthy Paint Mines Interpretive Park is located east of Colorado Springs in Calhan.
 Delve into the region’s history while exploring the inspired “hoodoo” formations.
 The 750-acre open space has evidence of human life dating back as far as 9,000 years.